Module Code - Title:

 Cognitive (Knowledge, Understanding, Application, Analysis, Evaluation, Synthesis)

-Define basic research terms and research concepts.
+On successful completion of this module, students will be able to: Define basic research terms and research concepts.

 Outline the underlying assumptions and basic beliefs associated with the major research paradigms.